 Don’t miss the opportunity to discover Greenwich Park’s Wilderness Deer Park, home to herds of Red and Fallow Deer.
 Catch a birds-eye-view of these majestic creatures from secluded woodland spots and paths around the outside of the enclosure.

-If you wish to get closer to Britain’s royal history, plan to visit the Queen’s House, the first Palladian-style building in Britain, lying just outside of the park.
+Visitors wishing to get closer to Britain’s royal history can plan to visit the Queen’s House, the first Palladian-style building in Britain, lying just outside of the park.
 Now housing a renowned art collection, including the iconic Armada Portrait of Elizabeth I, a dramatic Tulip Staircase and elegant Great Hall with a geometric black and white marble floor, it is a must-see for fans of historic art.

 Dreaming of an adventure along the River Thames?
-You can get a taste of Greenwich and beyond along the Thames Path route, a traffic-free path ideal for walkers or if you want to glide through the capital on a bicycle.
+Keen explorers can get a taste of Greenwich and beyond along the Thames Path route, a traffic-free path ideal for walkers or those wanting to glide through the capital on a bicycle.

 Get a taste of London’s history by popping into traditional pie shop, Goddard’s at Greenwich.
 Established in 1890, this quaint eatery is known for serving portions of classic pie and mash, topped off with delicious liquor sauce – ideal fuel for those wanting to channel their inner Londoner.